odinuge/homelab/README.md

 ## Software

 - [k8s](https://k8s.io) does its things in a high availability manner.
 Running 3 nodes as masters, ensuring that stuff works even if one node dies.
 Using [metallb](https://metallb.universe.tf/) as a Layer 2 load-balancer for services with type `LoadBalancer`
 - [gluster](https://www.gluster.org/) for distributed storage.
 Dead simple block storage that can be used inside the cluster.
 Looking into geo replication for off site backups. [ceph](https://ceph.io/) is awesome too, but doesn't support `arm32` (and it _eats_ ram), but may be an alternative at a later stage.
-- [gluster](https://www.gluster.org/) for distributed storage.
-Dead simple block storage that can be used inside the cluster.
-Looking into geo replication for off site backups. [ceph](https://ceph.io/) is awesome too, but doesn't support `arm32` (and it _eats_ ram), but may be an alternative at a later stage.
 - [keepalived](https://www.keepalived.org/) for configuring fallback routing for the three gateways, making the connection work even tho a gateway dies.